Skip to main content

 The aim of this Task is to accelerate the development and deployment of quiet wind turbine technology and consolidate understanding of wind turbine sound emission, propagation, and ultimately its perception by residents.
 The Task will convene an international expert panel to identify best practices in the prediction, measurement and assessment of noise, as well as investigate regulatory aspects.

-The Representatives for Task 39 are Dr. Denis O'Hora (University of Galway), Dr Eoin King (University of Galway), Jennifer McSharry (University of Galway) and Eugene McKeown (University of Galway).
+The Representatives for Task 39 are Denis O'Hora (University of Galway), Eoin King (University of Galway) and Eugene McKeown (University of Galway).
+Jennifer McSharry (University of Galway) was a former participant on this Task.

 For further information about the Task, please visit the Task 39 IEA Wind TCP webpage.